gan-orlab/G6PD-on-PD/README.md

 #AMP-PD data cohort
   Data was attained using Terra platform (Data was already QC'd and imputed before at https://github.com/gan-orlab/ARSA/blob/main/AMP_PD).
-Alignment for these data was performed using the human reference genome (hg38) detailed filtration in AMP-PD script
+Alignment for these data was performed using the human reference genome (hg38) detailed analysis in AMP-PD script

 #UKBB cohort
-  UKBB data was accessed through Neurohub using UKBRAP detailed filteration in UKBB script
+  UKBB data was accessed through Neurohub using UKBRAP detailed filteration and analysis in UKBB script

 #Common variants association at MAF>1% was done using logistic models in plink